 I think the alternative ending are possible from fan fiction writers, because the film has neither developped nor been completed the right way, as the original authors had been able to have it the way they saw it.

 There's one more "present" I'd like to share because I think it would be interesting for the fans.
 In 2008 I e-mailed to Paul Vitols asking him some questions bout the "Odyssey" and also giving some of my ideas.
+My e-mail, date 9.02.2008, "A long letter from Liza".

 When we (my sister and I) watched the film we came to think about the choice of names.
 Later I tried to look them up.
 I thought: why were the characters named this way?
 Something I found.